m3schroder/exposure-essence/README.md

 The API and frontend are deployed to Azure App Service via the terraform provider.
 I have the Terraform made to setup mailing and domain DNS but since this isn't live yet I don't have it running.

 The various environment variables needed are output into the repositories environment variables / secrets.
 Depending on the sensitivity of the output.
 These are then consumed from the github workflow and passed into the Dockerfile as build args.

+Once the Dockefile is built and pushed to the Azure Container Registry the webhook that's on the App Service detects the change and updates the currently running image.